yehaaaa/AR-PLANT/README.md

 On a plant point cloud dataset, the AR-Plant system significantly enhances labeling efficiency, reducing the average time required to label one plant to only 53.8% of the time needed by a traditional software Semantic Segmentation Editor (SSE) and 56.7% of the time needed by CloudCompare.
 More importantly, with only 32.3% of points manually labeled, the system's inferred organ labels achieved a mean weighted coverage (mWCov) of 97.1%, a result approaching expert-level fully-manual labeling quality.
 Furthermore, the system integrates automatic assistance strategies and features a scalable collaborative prototype (in alpha version, not ready for release in open), demonstrating broad application potential not only in agriculture but also in other fields that processes point clouds.

 In this repository, we release two different versions for AR-Plant.
-The first version--AR version works on an ARHMD (Hololens2) with the support of a PC/Workstation (with Nvidia GPU) as upper computer for calculation task; the second version--PC version works directly on a PC/Workstation (with Nvidia GPU) and funtions as an 3D anotation software.
+The first version--AR version works on an ARHMD (Hololens2) with the support of a PC/Workstation (with Nvidia GPU) as upper computer for calculation task; the second version--PC version works directly on a PC/Workstation (with Nvidia GPU) and funtions as an 3D anotation software without the ARHMD device such as Hololens2.

 ![System Architecture](./System_Architecture.jpg)